Hello! I’m a backend developer on the Wadiz Funding Development Team.

 }

-Although it’s called `selectOne()` at the top level, it actually behaves as `selectList` internally.
+Although it’s named `selectOne()` at the top level, it actually works as `selectList` internally.
 You can also see that it should throw an exception if `size` is greater than 1.

 However, no exception was thrown.
 I was able to find the reason for this in the query.